coryasilva/Leaflet.ExtraMarkers/README.md

 # Leaflet.extra-markers plugin v1.0.0
 <a href="https://github.com/lvoogdt/Leaflet.awesome-markers">Big Thanks to lvoogdt of Leaflet.awesome-markers</a>

-Version 1.0 of Leaflet.awesome-markers is designed for:
+Version 1.0 of Leaflet.extra-markers is designed for:
 - Bootstrap 3
 - Font Awesome 4.0
 - Semantic UI 0.9.8